 In other words, we can get proper formatting by adding three backticks above and below our code.
 To get syntax highlighting, we just have to add the language name right after the backticks at the top.
 The result is a beautifully rendered bit of code:

-One thing I’ll warn about is that Discord includes a 2000 character limit in its messagesOpens in a new tab., so you can’t post excessively large programs in this way.
+One thing I’ll warn about is that Discord includes a 2000 character limit in its messages, so you can’t post excessively large programs in this way.
 That said, we have other options.

 File Attachments